 MAT 023-024.
 These two courses are designed to provide the basic skills necessary to succeed in university-level mathematics and mathematics dependent courses.
 They are intended only for students who have inadequate pre-university preparation in mathematics.
-Students whose college entrance examinations scores indicate possible weakness will take a mathematics diagnostic test at the time of entrance to the university to determine whether one or both of these courses will be required.
+Students whose college entrance examinations scores indicate possible weakness will take a mathematics diagnostic test on the first day of class to determine whether one or both of these courses will be required.
 Incoming students are encouraged to review their mathematics skills and knowledge so that they can demonstrate their preparedness for a mathematics course for credit towards a degree.

 MAT 023.
 INTRODUCTION TO ALGEBRA CONCEPTS AND SKILLS, PART I. Conceptual understanding of numerical concepts and operations (signed numbers, fractions, decimals, percents); variables; equations; the geometric concepts of length, area, and volume.
 Elementary understanding of the function concept using numerical tables and graphs.
 Solution of first degree equations in one variable.
 Integer exponents; scientific notation; operations on polynomials.
 Emphasis is on conceptual understanding and problem solving in applications in context.
-4 non-degree credits

 MAT 024.
 INTRODUCTION TO ALGEBRA CONCEPTS AND SKILLS, PART 2.
 Elementary study of linear and quadratic functions; integer and rational exponents and radicals; solutions of equations and inequalities.
 Emphasis is on conceptual understanding and problem solving in applications in context.
 Graphical, numerical, and algebraic approaches are used throughout and skills are used both as problem solving tools and as a source of problems.
-4 non-degree credits